-\textbf{\underline{PANDA} (disease subtyping). } This large-scale prostate cancer grading dataset contains 9,555 WSIs with seven ISUP grade categories from the Radboud University Medical Center and the Karolinska Institute\cite{bulten2022artificial}.
+\textbf{\underline{PANDA} (disease subtyping).} This large-scale prostate cancer grading dataset contains 9,555 WSIs with seven ISUP grade categories from the Radboud University Medical Center and the Karolinska Institute\cite{bulten2022artificial}.
 For training and evaluation, we followed the widely adopted split comprising 7,647, 954, and 954 slides for training, validation, and testing, respectively.

-\textbf{\underline{BCNB} (biomarker detection). } This dataset consists of 1,058 H\&E-stained FFPE WSIs from core-needle biopsies of early breast cancer\cite{xu2021predicting}.
+\textbf{\underline{BCNB} (biomarker detection).} This dataset consists of 1,058 H\&E-stained FFPE WSIs from core-needle biopsies of early breast cancer\cite{xu2021predicting}.
 Each case is annotated with the protein expression status for three established biomarkers: ER (WT: 227, MUT: 831, where WT means negative status and MUT is positive status), PR (WT: 268, MUT: 790), and HER2 (WT: 781, MUT: 277).
-The dataset was split in a label-stratified manner into training, validation, and testing sets with a 60:20:20 ratio, resulting in 740, 106, and 212 slides, respectively.
+The dataset was split in a label-stratified manner into training, validation, and testing sets with a 70:10:20 ratio, resulting in 740, 106, and 212 slides, respectively.

-\textbf{\underline{\textit{BRAF} and \textit{KRAS} in CRC} (biomarker detection). } To further evaluate the generalizability of nnMIL in clinically actionable biomarker prediction, we focused on two key biomarkers, \textit{BRAF} and \textit{KRAS} mutations, across four large colorectal cancer (CRC) cohorts, totaling 2,711 patients.
-These included the Molecular and Cellular Oncology (MCO)\cite{ward2015mco,jonnagaddala2016integration} cohort (1,490 patients), the SURGEN\cite{myles2025surgen} cohort (799 patients), and the TCGA-CRC\cite{weinstein2013cancer} cohort (501 patients).
+\textbf{\underline{\textit{BRAF} and \textit{KRAS} in CRC} (biomarker detection).} To further evaluate the generalizability of nnMIL in clinically actionable biomarker prediction, we focused on two key biomarkers, \textit{BRAF} and \textit{KRAS} mutations, across four large colorectal cancer (CRC) cohorts.
+These included the Molecular and Cellular Oncology (MCO)\cite{ward2015mco,jonnagaddala2016integration} cohort (1,492 samples), the SURGEN\cite{myles2025surgen} cohort (two sub-cohorts with 799 samples), and the TCGA-CRC\cite{weinstein2013cancer} cohort (521 samples).
+Sample sizes vary slightly across biomarkers due to missing molecular labels or quality-control exclusions.
 The SURGEN dataset (primary CRC) represents a recently released real-world cohort and was used as the internal development set.
-Trained models were externally validated on the MCO (archival resection cases from 1994–2010) and TCGA-CRC (primary CRC with genomic characterization) cohorts.
+Trained models were externally validated on the MCO (archival resection cases from 1994--2010) and TCGA-CRC (primary CRC with genomic characterization) cohorts.